davisgrubin/district_tweets/README.md

 # district_tweets
-Collection and analysis of tweets by congressional district

 #### What can tweets tell us about the partisan make-up of the congressional districts where they are from?

 #### Could they potentially be used alongside poll data to better predict election outcomes?